 The Doctorate in Physical Therapy Program enrolls a total of 85 DPT students annually, with 35 students at the Southampton Campus and 50 students at the Health Science Center in Stony Brook.
 Stony Brook's DPT Program has delivered the same high quality education it is known for at both campuses since it began instruction on the Southampton Campus in 2013.

 Stony Brook University is one of four comprehensive research university centers within the State University of New York system.
 It is a member of the prestigious Association of American Universities, and is ranked in the top 1% of all the universities in the world by the Times Higher Education World University Rankings.
 The University is accredited by the Middle States Commission on Higher Education.
-The DPT program at Stony Brook University is part of the School of Health Technology and Management within Stony Brook Medicine, and is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The DPT program at Stony Brook University is part of the School of Health Professions within Stony Brook Medicine, and is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 As you embark on your journey to becoming a health care provider, we hope that you will consider joining the Stony Brook University physical therapy family.
 The Stony Brook campus is situated on the lovely north shore of Long Island, just a train ride away from New York City.
 The Southampton campus is located on the beautiful South Fork of Long Island.
 The atmosphere of our program is collegial, supportive and professional.
 We invite you to visit us when you are in the area, and attend one of our monthly Information Sessions.

 If you do not find the answers to your questions on this website, please contact us for additional information.
 We look forward to assisting you in this process.

 Dan J. Lee, PT, DPT, PhD